cmu-phil/tetrad-manual-rtd/docs/algorithms/grasp-fci.md

     - FCIT directs CI tests using score priorities; GRaSP-FCI still uses a classical FCI refinement.
     - FCIT guarantees PAG legality at all steps; GRaSP-FCI guarantees legality only at the end.

-- **vs. LV-Dumb**
+- **vs. LV-Heuristic**
-    - LV-Dumb is a heuristic PAG-from-DAG transformer.
+    - LV-Heuristic is a heuristic PAG-from-DAG transformer.
     - GRaSP-FCI is a principled hybrid algorithm with full correctness of FCI refinement.

 Cross-references: